actions/actions-runner-controller/adrs/2022-10-17-runner-image.md

 # Context

-user can bring their own runner images, the contract we have are:
+users can build their own runner images, the contract we require is:

-- It must have a runner binary under /actions-runner (/actions-runner/run.sh exists)
+- It must have a runner binary under `/actions-runner` i.e. `/actions-runner/run.sh` exists
-- The WORKDIR is set to /actions-runner
+- The WORKDIR is set to `/actions-runner`
-- If the user inside the container is root, the ENV RUNNER_ALLOW_RUNASROOT should be set to 1
+- If the user inside the container is root, the environment variable `RUNNER_ALLOW_RUNASROOT` should be set to 1

 The existing ARC runner images will not work with the new ARC mode out-of-box for the following reason: